 Katie shook her head and beamed.
 ‘I’m always happy.’

 ‘Let’s go wander.’
-Katie slipped an arm about his waist, then squirmed over his lap to grab her coat.
+Katie slipped an arm about his waist, squirming over his lap to grab her coat.

 Harry pushed himself up from his seat and helped her get her arms back into her blue duffel coat.
 ‘Where shall we wander?’